If you’re planning your move down under, you might be wondering ‘can you ship wooden items to Australia?’.

 How Will My Wooden Items Get Treated By Customs?

-All wooden items must be declared on your customs forms – whether you bring them with your personal baggage when flying, or via cargo ship in a container.
+All wooden items must be declared on your customs forms – whether you bring them with your personal luggage when flying, or via cargo ship in a container.

 Customs reserve the right to open and inspect any or all of your belongings, not just your wooden or high risk items.